How can I heal?

 - If you have had toxic mold exposure, get rid of the mold and do mold protocols to allow your body to heal.
 Mold Illness Made Simple by Dr. Sandeep Gupta is an excellent program.

 - Heavy metals can cause mast cells to degranulate.
 Check for heavy metals like aluminum, mercury, lead, copper, nickel, and cadmium.
-Chelate (gently) as needed.
+Chelate (gently) as needed with a practitioner.

 - Check for food triggers and allergies through food and symptoms journals and/or food sensitivity testing.